Environmental issues in Africa: Air pollution

 The World Health Organization reports of the need to intervene when more than one third of the total Disability Adjusted Life Years was lost as a result of exposure to indoor air pollution in Africa.
 Fuel is needed to power lights at night.
 The fuel being burned causes great emissions of carbon dioxide into the atmosphere.
 Because of the increased Urbanization in Africa, people are burning more and more fuel and using more vehicles for transportation.
 The rise in vehicle emissions and the trend towards greater industrialization means the urban air quality in the continent is worsening.
 This is also the case in many megacities in Nigeria where the key contributors to poor air quality include vehicle emissions, industrial emissions and solid waste burning.
 Seasonal variations in pollution also exist with the highest levels of air pollution occurring during the dry season (November to March in the north, May to September in the south).

 In many countries, the use of leaded gasoline is still widespread, and vehicle emission controls are nonexistent.
 Indoor air pollution is widespread, mostly from the burning of coal in the kitchen for cooking.
 Compounds released from fuel stations and nitrogen and hydrocarbon released from airports cause air pollution.
 Carbon dioxide other greenhouse gases in the air causes an increase of people with respiratory issues.

 There is a common relationship between air pollution and population.
-Africa widely diverse between areas that are overpopulated versus areas that are scarcely populated.
+Africa is widely diverse, with areas that are overpopulated versus areas that are scarcely populated.
 In regions where there is little industrial development and few people, air quality is high.
 Vice versa, in densely populated and industrialized regions the air quality is low.
 Addressing the air pollution in big cities is often a big priority, even though the continent as a whole produces little air pollutants by international standards.
 Even so, air pollutants are causing a variety of health and environmental problems.
 These pollutants are a threat to the population of Africa and the environment they try so hard to sustain.

-In 2019, air pollution killed 1.1 million people across Africa, according to a study published in The Lancet Planetary Health in October 2021.
-More than 350 million African children live in households that use solid fuels, mostly wood and coal, for cooking and heating.
-The emissions from these solid fuels are the main causes of indoor air pollution.
+Heavy metal pollution is also an issue.
+For example, in South Africa the mercury levels are severe due to coal combustion and gold mining.
+Mercury is absorbed from the air into the soil and water.
+The soil allows the crops to absorb the mercury, which humans ingest.
+Animals eat the grass which has absorbed the mercury and again humans may ingest these animals.
+Fish absorb the mercury from the water, humans also ingest the fish and drink the water that have absorbed the mercury.
+This increases the mercury levels in humans.
+This can cause serious health risks.